svgeesus/EuroMPE/Duophonic/Gate-LED.md

 ## Boards

-Panel board with 6 jacks on three rows (Gate, Trigger, Tune per voice), 2 LEDs above, one edge connector below.
+Panel board with 6 jacks on two rows (Gate & Trigger, Tune per voice), 2 LEDs above, one edge connector below.

 - 4 for gate and trig
 - 6 for two rgb